fgregoretti/Cpp-AIF/doc/tmaze_doc/tmaze.md

   __D.push_back(d1);
 ```

 To ensure that the agent is motivated to choose the arm that maximizes the probability of receiving a reward, we need to give the agent a sense of reward and loss.
-We can achieve this by setting up the **$\bf{C}$** array, which represents the agent's prior preferences for each observation facor.
+We can achieve this by setting up the **$\bf{C}$** array, which represents the agent's prior preferences for each observation factor.
 We initialize the $C^0$ array to all 1s, indicating that the agent has no preference for any particular outcomes.
 Instead, since the second factor is the Reward modality, with the $Reward$ outcome having an index of 2 and the $No Reward$ outcome having an index of 3, we can assign values to the corresponding entries that reflect the relative preference for one outcome over the other.
 Specifically, we use relative log-probabilities to encode these preferences.

 ```c++
   std::vector<FLOAT_TYPE> C0 = {1., 1., 1., 1.};